jkramer3/jkramer/README.md

 ## EDUCATION

-* 2005 &mdash; M.S., Computer Science and Engineering, Notre Dame University
+* 2005 &mdash; M.S., Computer Science and Engineering, University of Notre Dame
 * 2000 &mdash; B.S., Computer Science and Information, Univeristy of Hawai'i at Manoa
 * 2000 &mdash; B.A., Philosophy, University of Hawai'i at Manoa